 Accessibility Patterns for the Web

 This book will assist frontend developers in building accessible e-commerce websites and components.
-It is a living document - so please expect continual edits and updates.

 There are 4 main groups of patterns: